motarski/stock-valuation/README.md

 # Install once (requires Node.js/npm)
 npm install -g http-server

-# Then run in a NEW terminal window
+# Then run in a NEW terminal window using the startup script (disables caching)
-cd /Users/motarski/git_projects/stock-valuation
+./start_web_server.sh

+# Or manually:
-http-server -p 8000
+http-server -p 8000 -c-1 --cors
 ```

 ### 4. Open the Web App